It’s a broken record… the movie Groundhog Day in football form: the SEC owns the Big Ten.

-If it wasn’t for those Iowa Hawkeyes last season, the Big Ten would have laid the proverbial bowl goose egg.
+If it wasn’t for those Iowa Hawkeyes last season, the Big 10 would have laid the proverbial bowl goose egg.

 Look forward to the future, a day where the Big Ten can become relevant again.
 Instead of barking about how the conference has good teams, instead let the play on the field do the talkin’.

 First off, get rid of the cupcakes.
 Michigan not just scheduling Appalachian State, but losing to them, was a major hit for the Big Ten.
 The Penn State 2009 non-conference schedule is one of the more popular topics of the year.

-To some degree this is a work in progress.
+To a degree this is a work in progress.
 Yes, the Nittany Lions have Alabama in the very near future, plus Nebraska down the road.
 Ohio State has USC again this season.
 Heck, even Indiana had South Florida on schedule this year, but it had to be moved to a few years down the road.
 But this needs to be more consistent – go out and flex your muscle, Big Ten.